DhairyaBahl/React-Messenger-App/README.md

 # React-Messenger-App
 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)    [![forthebadge](https://forthebadge.com/images/badges/made-with-crayons.svg)](https://forthebadge.com)    [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com)

-This is a messenger clone and as the name suggests, this is made with react, styled with the help of material-ui and deployed with the help of firebase.
+This is a Messenger App, made with react, styled with the help of material-ui and deployed with the help of firebase.

 Here is the link to the deployed app :- https://mui-message.firebaseapp.com